-The advantage of using asymmetric \pPb collisions for these measurements is that one can (to a great extent) unambiguously unfold the cross section in the laboratory frame to the cross section in the photon-proton center-of-mass frame.
-The center-of-mass energy of the photon-proton system ($W_{\PhotonP}$) is strongly correlated with the parton momentum fraction $x$: smaller (larger) $W_{\PhotonP}$ corresponds to high $x$ (small $x$).
+The advantage of using asymmetric \pPb collisions for these measurements is that one can (to a large extent) unambiguously unfold the cross section in the laboratory frame to the cross section in the photon-proton center-of-mass frame.
+The center-of-mass energy of the photon-proton system,

+with $y$ the rapidity of the vector meson, is strongly correlated with the parton momentum fraction $x$: smaller (larger) $W_{\PhotonP}$ corresponds to high $x$ (small $x$).
 This mapping allows for more direct comparisons between measurements at the DESY HERA in electron-proton collisions with those at the LHC in \pPb collisions.

-Indeed, in Figs.~\ref{fig:exclusive_Rho} and~\ref{fig:exclusive_Upsilon}, one can see a comparison of the photoproduction cross section at HERA and at the LHC.
+Figures~\ref{fig:exclusive_Rho} and~\ref{fig:exclusive_Upsilon} compare the photoproduction cross sections at HERA and the LHC.
 Notably, this is one of the few instances where one can compare cross sections from completely different colliding configurations in the same plots.
 It is observed that the CMS measurements complement the kinematical reach of the ones by HERA and from the LHCb experiment.
 The measurements have been compared with calculations based on BFKL, DGLAP, and BK evolution equations.
 It seems that, within the experimental sensitivity, no clear distinction between the nonlinear and linear evolution can be established with these measurements alone.
 These data in principle can be used as input for global collinear PDF fits~\cite{Flett:2019pux}.
 They are expected to constrain the small-$x$ gluon distribution in the $\QTwo \approx m_{\text{VM}}^2$ region, complementary to the small-$x$ reach at HERA.
 Information about the distribution of gluons in impact parameter space can be obtained via the \pt distribution of the VM, as the two variables are Fourier conjugates.
 Thus, this process can be used not only to learn about small-$x$ evolution, but also how such evolution is linked with the spatial distribution of partons within the proton or the nucleus.